 US regulations dictate that any individual communicating with a foreign shore based station have a Restricted Radiotelephone Operator Permit.
 Additionally any vessel communicating with a foreign shore base must have a Ship Station License.
 The Operator’s permit is lifetime, whereas the Ship’s license is for ten years.
 To obtain your licenses you must first register on the FCC’s CORES system.
 You will get a FCC Registration Number (FRN) and password.
 Using these you can then get your operator’s and Ships radio licenses.

 Bahamas Customs & Immigration

 When traveling to the Bahamas by boat you may anchor out prior to clearing customs.
 Usually when running from West Palm to West End this is not necessary.
 However when running from Fort Pierce to the northern Abacos or from points further south to the Berries or Exumas for example, this may be necessary for slower vessels.
-While I have not personally heard of any issues with boats anchoring for two nights before clearing I would not recommend it as it is hard to justify.
+While we have not personally heard of any issues with boats anchoring for two nights before clearing, we would not recommend it as it is hard to justify.
 BE AWARE that no one from the boat can go ashore if you chose to anchor prior to clearing customs.

 You must clear at your first port of call in the Bahamas.
 So take care to make that an island that has a customs and immigration officer.
 You can see the list of locations here:

 Also, it is stated that only the person checking in is allowed to leave the boat until the process is completed.
 [Though previously when checking in at Lucaya after an 11 hour run we asked if Sian could take the dog ashore while Paul met with customs and they gave the OK].
 We have heard that often everyone must go ashore to clear immigration, but that has not been our experience.